rwieruch/blog_robinwieruch_content/react-function-component.md

 * only on mount and unmount (`[]` argument)
 * only when a certain variable changes (e.g. `[count]` argument)

-*Note: A React Function Component force update can be executed by using the {{% a_blank "useForceUpdate Effect" "useForceUpdate" %}}.*
+*Note: A React Function Component force update can be done by using this {{% a_blank "neat trick" "https://reactjs.org/docs/hooks-faq.html#is-there-something-like-forceupdate" %}}.
+However, you should be careful when applying this pattern, because maybe you can solve the problem a different way.*

 {{% chapter_header "Pure React Function Component" "react-function-component-pure" %}}